DanBot-Hosting/discord-bot/README.md

   - [ ] Server count
   - [ ] Move files from one server to another (if possible)
   - [ ] Start/restart/stop a server
+- [x] Add Sentry
-- [x] Add Sentry for error tracking
+  - [x] Add error tracking on the bot
-  - [ ] Add Sentry bot to the server and set it up in a dedicated channel
+  - [ ] Add Sentry bot to the server and set it up in a channel
 - [x] Add staff commands
   - [x] Fix donator role assigning command
     - Checks and adds the donator role to users that are meant to have it but do not have it